Liz Blackman, Founder of Help4Pets, Inc.

 A whole lot of pets have been helped since then.

-Today, my company helps pets throughout the U.S. and Canada through our lifesaving pet-emergency services and fundraising tools for animal shelters and rescues.
+Today, Help4Pets helps pets throughout the U.S. and Canada with our lifesaving pet-emergency ID services and fundraising tools for animal shelters and rescues.
 And I'm often called on by national and international animal protection organizations to step in to help when pets are caught up in dire circumstances.
 One of the greatest challenges we took on was when the Humane Society of the United States asked us to set up a program to help pets displaced by Hurricane Katrina.
 This required a combination of quick action and the ability to meet the unique needs posed by this catastrophic event.
 Another was when SPCA International chose us to create a pet identification system for Operation Baghdad Pups, a program developed to help American soldiers serving in Iraq who could not bear to leave behind the dogs who they had befriended when their tour of duty ended.

 The truth is, none of this might ever have happened had it not been for Lita and Winchell who literally got the ball rolling.

 Lita was my first dog as an adult and I joked that if anything ever happened to her, you'd have to put ME to sleep.
 Anyone who knew me and knew Lita, knew I wasn't completely kidding.
 I found Winchell at Winchell's Donuts while driving down Melrose Avenue in Los Angeles.
 Something told me that that dog sitting on the sidewalk with a Dixie Cup of water just didn't "look right".
 And I was right.
 Someone had left him there and it soon became clear they weren't coming back.
 He didn't have a thing to his name, not even a name, unless you count the Dixie Cup, so he became Winchell, my Winnie.
 Within a few months, I discovered that he needed medication twice a day for a seizure disorder and wondered if that might have explained why he had been abandoned.